All Products

 Important

-Cross-border data transfer fees will be charged starting from 00:00 on January 1, 2026 (Singapore time).
-Before this date, this service is free.
+Cross-border data transfer fees apply starting from 00:00 on January 1, 2026 (Singapore time).
+Before this date, the service is free.

-• Billing rule: USD 0.80 per GB, billed hourly.
-The fee is calculated based on the amount of Redo Log data that is physically replicated from the primary cluster to a cross-border secondary cluster within one hour.
-You can estimate this traffic fee by querying the physical position converted from the log sequence number (LSN).
+Cross-border fees are calculated based on the amount of redo log data physically replicated from the primary cluster to the cross-border secondary cluster each hour.
+Estimate this traffic by querying the physical position converted from the log sequence number (LSN).

 Example